haileytapia/portfolio/VarianceChartDomo.md

 Variance charts show the differences between two sets of data.
 This chart type is useful for comparing performance over time, identifying trends, and spotting outliers.

-The following charts show the same sales versus budget data for the last three years.
-The first chart is a simple two-line chart, while the second chart is a variance chart.
+The following image shows a two-line chart containing sales versus budget data for the past three years.
+Notice how difficult it is to see the differences between the data when it is shown only as lines.

+![Two-line chart](https://github.com/haileytapia/portfolio/assets/78626762/9c98424a-334c-4b49-bb4d-8f0b9d85932b)

+The following image shows the same sales versus budget data in a variance chart.
 To help you compare the data, the variance chart highlights the delta, or difference, between sales and budget.

-![Two-line chart](https://github.com/haileytapia/portfolio/assets/78626762/9c98424a-334c-4b49-bb4d-8f0b9d85932b)
+It is easier to distinguish the lines.

 ![Variance chart](https://github.com/haileytapia/portfolio/assets/78626762/23aa52fa-224e-443f-bfe5-4b90664c305b)